vega/altair/CONTRIBUTING.md

   a title in the docstring underlined with `---`, and be sure that the size of the underline exactly matches the size of the title text.
 - If your example fits into a chart type but involves significant configuration it should be in the `Case Studies` category.
-If your example doesn't fit well into any category then it can be included in the `Other Charts` category.
 - For consistency all data used for a visualization should be assigned to the variable `source`.
 Then `source` is passed to the `alt.Chart` object.
 See other examples for guidance.